anandology/anandology.com/_posts/2013-02-25-understanding-a-phishing-attack.markdown

 This'll prevent people from compromising their accounts by clicking the phishing link.

 The twitter website doesn't allow a way to delete multiple DMs at once.
-I found that [wwww.dmcleaner.com](http://www.dmcleaner.com/) is very useful for this task.
+I found that [www.dmcleaner.com](http://www.dmcleaner.com/) is very useful for this task.
 You'll have authorize it via Twitter to use it.

-**Step 3: Revoke access to all unwanted apps that are authorized by you.
+**Step 3: Revoke access to all unwanted apps that are authorized by you.**

 You can find them on `Apps` tab on Twitter settings page.

 See the Twitter Help Center article ["My Account Has Been Compromised"][2] for more tips about securing Twitter account.